 As a university teaching hospital, HUG has a mission to train the healthcare specialists of tomorrow.
 This means that healthcare specialists may be accompanied by one or more medical students.

 Your relatives and friends are welcome.
-Their bedside support can be a tower of strength.
-However, to allow your care to proceed smoothly, please request them to:
+Their bedside support can be a great source of strength.
+However, to allow your care to proceed smoothly, please ask them to:

 Social workers and the community nurses can offer advice and help you to complete the insurance or administrative formalities (applications for allowances, statutory invalidity pension payments etc.).
 They will also arrange domiciliary care and support.